georgesnape01/georgesnape01/README.md

 - 📄 [Download my CV](#)
 - 📄 [Link to my published dissertation paper](#)

-Thanks for stopping by! 😄 Feel free to explore my projects or connect with me if you want to chat.
+Thanks for visting! 😄 Feel free to explore my projects or connect with me if you would like to chat.